nop33/si/src/content/custom-page/about.md

       logo: ../../images/zulip-logo-gradient.png
 seo:
   title: About us
-  description: We connect research with practice to support a risk- and
+  description: "Based in Geneva, Switzerland, the Simon Institute for Longterm
-    resilience-focused multilateralism enhanced by science.
-Our tools, knowledge, and community help to cope with competing objectives and uncertainty.
-Based in Geneva, Switzerland, we support policy networks centered around the United Nations.
-As a non-profit, SI can focus on lasting, impartial impact.
+    Governance (SI) works to mitigate global catastrophic risks, building on Herbert Simon's vision of future-oriented policymaking.
+With a focus on fostering international cooperation, we center our efforts on the multilateral system. "
 ---